 Congrats!
 You just made a sale in Florida.
-Maybe you live in the Sunshine State, or perhaps you sell through Amazon FBA and now have sales tax nexus.
-No matter what, you know you have to collect sales tax from your customer.
+Perhaps your business is headquartered in the Sunshine State, or you have a remote employee working from the state, or inventory stored in a warehouse there.
+No matter what, you know your business is required to collect sales tax on any taxable items you sell to your customer.

 But are the shipping and handling charges you collect from the buyer also taxable?
 We took a look:

 Sales Tax on Shipping in Florida?
 It Depends…